awsdocs/aws-elemental-mediapackage-user-guide/doc_source/drm-content-key-encryption.md

 **To renew a certificate**

-To renew a certificate that you are using in AWS Elemental MediaPackage, reimport it in AWS Certificate Manager\.
+To renew a certificate that you are using in AWS Elemental MediaPackage, reimport it in ACM\.
 The certificate renews without any disruption of its use in MediaPackage\.

 **To delete a certificate**

-To delete a certificate from AWS Certificate Manager, it must not be associated with any other service\.
+To delete a certificate from ACM, it must not be associated with any other service\.
 Delete the certificate ARN from endpoint configurations where you have used it, then delete it from ACM\.

 **Note**
 If you delete a certificate ARN from an active endpoint, the endpoint keeps running, but stops using content key encryption\.